And, just like the three major consumer reporting agencies, they produce a score based on the information contained in your ChexSystems file.

 A ChexSystems Consumer Score will cost you $10.50 and your request and payment must be submitted by mail.

 The short answer is yes.
 But approaching the issue of improving your ChexSystems consumer score should be focused on eliminating banking habits and behavior that may be lowering your score.
-This may take some time.
 For instance, if you have frequent overdrafts work on balancing your account to avoid overdrafts or maintain an overdraft protection account.

 If you receive a denial letter based on ChexSystems it will include key factors affecting your score.
 Review the key factors as these are the main elements lowering your score.
 You have the right to dispute inaccurate, erroneous and outdated information in ChexSystems.